|

 1942

-Miriam La Velle, a dancer.
+La Velle, a dancer.
 Been trying to crash The Big Apple for years.
+Appeared in

-Appeared in musicals destined for New York, but they withered en route.
-Last
+musicals destined for New York, but they withered en route.
+Last month Miriam

 Tucon Daily Citizen - 15th April